 Swallowing Exercises

-Pick and choose for your patients based on the underlying impairment and signs and symptoms they present.
-Modify as appropriate.
+Choose exercises for your patients based on the results of an instrumental swallowing assessment and the underlying impairments and signs and symptoms they present.
+Modify as needed.

-Provide a list of the exercises you recommend.
-Model each, then have the patient demonstrate it back to you.
+Model the relevant exercise, then have the patient demonstrate it back to you.
 Encourage daily practice, at least twice a day.

 Print out the swallowing exercises handout to help them learn and remember their exercises.